massma/teacher-learner-wellbeing/website-src/instructions/index.md

 "Welcome to the Learning Community, Considering the Whole Self in Teaching and Learning: Mental and Physical Wellbeing in the Classroom!
-We are really looking forward to seeing you all at `DATE OF WORKSHOP PART 1` at `LOCATION` (e.g., Zoom), and we wanted to reach out about some prep for our first get-together:
+We are really looking forward to seeing you all at `DATE OF WORKSHOP PART 1` at `LOCATION`, and we wanted to reach out about some prep for our first get-together:

 - Please work through the content in [Module 1](../workshop/module1.md).
 This module provides the necessary